fmatsos/ai-symfony-pack/README.md

-# Welcome to the AI Symfony 7 Certification Pack!

 Get ready to ace your Symfony 7 certification exam!

 This repository provides a comprehensive set of AI-generated multiple-choice questions, based on the official Symfony 7 documentation, to help you prepare.

 ## 🚀 Features